 - Not everyone has a VPN connection set up on their tablets and smartphones.
 People outside the UT network will only be able to access the page if they have VPN.
 There will be no option to log in to access the page.

 - Default solution: Login with ICT-account of the UT (s-number for students of email address for employees) is possible and can be set up on an individual level, as well as for whole departments (via AD-groups for who is familiar with this).
 It is required that the group who wants to give rights is part of the Active Directory (AD) of the UT.
 LISA or Online Media can explain to you whether a certain group is available, as they are available in WebHare user management.

 - Exception: With an self created user name: create a folder with the name 'intern' or 'secure'.
 (Do NOT use the name 'intra' or 'intranet', because these folders are automatically protected outside the campus.
 People from outside the UT won't be able to log in.)

 Send the following information to the Online Media department to set up a login:

-- The URL of the to be shielded part, for example www.utwente.nl/faculty/department/secure
+- The URL of the to be protected part, for example www.utwente.nl/faculty/department/secure

-- Which m-numbers, s-numbers or departments have to get rights.
+- Which employee accounts (email or m-number), s-numbers or departments have to get rights.
 With the second option you can also choose your own invented username and password.